Top ten most beautiful funeral songs

 Andrew Lloyd-Webber

 You might be surprised to see Lloyd-Webber in this list, but as well as composing West End musicals he wrote a classical Requiem for his late father in 1985.
-Best known as a duet for two female voices, this piece soars with beauty while still feeling calm, steady, and respectful.
+Best known as a duet for two high voices (and famously recorded by both Sarah Brightman and Charlotte Church), this piece soars with beauty while still feeling calm, steady, and respectful.
 The lyrics are from parts of the Mass, and ask for eternal rest.

 8. Do Not Be Afraid